Do Humans Trust Advice More if it Comes from AI? An Analysis of Human-AI Interactions

-To model the second stage of our two stage model, we use change in response after advice (sign-aligned so that $>0$ corresponds to greater certainty in the original label prediction) as our outcome variable.
-This outcome is a continuous variable and so we use a linear regression mixed effects model.
-We list the learned coefficients in the ``Response Change Coefficients'' column of Table~\ref{tbl:regression_coefficients}.
+To model the integration stage, we use change in response after advice (sign-aligned so that $>0$ corresponds to greater certainty in the original label prediction) as our outcome variable.
+This outcome is a continuous variable and so we use a linear mixed effects model.
+We list the learned coefficients in the ``Integration Coefficients'' column of Table~\ref{tbl:regression_coefficients}.
 There are three key takeaways. $\beta_{\text{response}}$ has a large negative coefficient suggesting, similar to the activation model, that participants sure about their response do not change it as much. $\beta_{\text{consistent}}$ has a large positive coefficient here -- agreement between the participant's initial response and the advice encourages larger changes.
 Lastly, note that $\beta_{\text{prior}}$ is not associated with response after advice.
 This suggests that the primary effect of the prior is determining whether a person activates.